 CONTENT TOPIC (TIMEFRAME) ESSENTIAL QUESTION INDICATOR AND OBJECTIVES Bubonic Plague (1340 CE-1350 CE) Does the spread of disease cause people to unite?
-Students will assess the effects of the Bubonic Plague on regional and local communities by: Analyzing the plague's short- and long-term impact on population and antisemitism.
-Feudalism and the role of the Church in Europe.
+Students will assess the effects of the Bubonic Plague on regional and local communities by: • Analyzing the plague's short- and long-term impact on population and antisemitism, feudalism, and the role of the Church in Europe.
 Pandemics Can human systems prevent Students will explore the local and global impacts of pandemics by: (1980 - today CE) the movement of disease?
 Identifying the origin, scope, and statistical trends related to the of global spread pandemics of avian and other zoonotic influenza, AIDS, Zika, COVID 19 and comparing the responses and impacts across regions. including in Asia, Africa, Europe, Oceania, and/or the Americas.
-Examining the role of multinational companies, governments, and non-governmental organizations in addressing the public health crises associated with the global spread of disease.
-Contrasting the responses and impact to the Americas.
+Examining the role of multinational companies, governments, and non- governmental organizations in addressing the public health crises associated with the global spread of disease. • Contrasting the responses and impact to the of the global spread of disease. in Asia, Africa, Europe, Oceania, and the Americas.